In this exercise, you will be setting up a Confluent Cloud Cluster that you will be able to use for the rest of the course.

 Click + Add cloud environment

-Name your environment
+Name your environment apache-kafka-with-dotnet.

 When offered a choice on which Stream Governance Package to choose, click Begin Configuration under the Essentials option.